RyanMullens/Sportana/docs/proposal/proposal.md

 Role: Front-End
 I was always interested in computers and how they worked.
 In high school I started writing games for the TI calculators and have loved programming ever since.
 Currently I am a freelance web developer for WordPress websites, and am looking to expand my current knowledge of web systems.
 I am interested in pursuing a career in web development.

+**Alec Hirsch**
+**Role: Front-End**
+I was always interested in computers and how they worked.
+In high school I started writing games for the TI calculators and have loved programming ever since.
+Since then I have been doing freelance web developing with WordPress websites.
+I and am looking to expand my current knowledge of web systems, and am interested in pursuing a career in web development.

 **Ryan Mullens**
 **Role: Back-End**